Frequently Asked Questions About Applying

 Yes.
 Students are required to submit their transcripts, which can include AP and/or college courses.

-Even without a clear major in mind, you should apply.
+Even without a clear major in mind, students just beginning college should apply.
 You should be able to express how you will approach college, choose a major and explore career options.
+Students already in college are expected to have a more clearly defined plan.